maxim-top/im.gitbook/en/quick-start/floo-ios-quick-start.md

 ### I. Initialization

-Import the related header file in the class where you need to use MaxIM SDK functionality.
+Import the related header file in the class where you need to use Lanying IM SDK functionality.

 ```
 #import "BMXClient.h"
 ```

-You must call this method to initialize MaxIM SDK before you can use all of its features.
+You must call this method to initialize Lanying IM SDK before you can use all of its features.
 You only need to initialize the SDK once in the whole life cycle of the App.

 ```
 // Set storage path